Northrop B-2 Spirit

-The Northrop (later Northrop Grumman) B-2 Spirit, also known as the Stealth Bomber, is an American heavy strategic bomber, featuring low-observable stealth technology designed to penetrate dense anti-aircraft defenses.
-A subsonic flying wing with a crew of two, the plane was designed by Northrop, later Northrop Grumman, and produced from 1987 to 2000.
+The Northrop B-2 Spirit is an American heavy strategic bomber that uses low-observable stealth technology to penetrate sophisticated anti-aircraft defenses.
+It is often referred to as a stealth bomber.

+A subsonic flying wing with a crew of two, the B-2 was designed by Northrop (later Northrop Grumman) as the prime contractor, with Boeing, Hughes Aircraft Company, and Vought as principal subcontractors.
+It was produced from 1988 to 2000.
 The bomber can drop conventional and thermonuclear weapons, such as up to eighty 500 lb Mk 82 JDAM GPS-guided bombs, or sixteen 2400 lb B83 nuclear bombs.
-The B-2 is the only acknowledged aircraft that can carry large air-to-surface standoff weapons in a stealth configuration.
+The B-2 is the only acknowledged in-service aircraft that can carry large air-to-surface standoff weapons in a stealth configuration.